PaddlePaddle/PARL/docs/getting_started.rst

 In this tutorial, we solve the benchmark `Cartpole` using the `Policy Graident` algorithm, which has been implemented in our repository.
 Thus, we can simply use this algorithm by importting it from ``parl.algorithms``.

-We have also published various algorithms in PARL, and you can visit this page for more detail.
-If you want to implement algorithms, please follow this tutorial.
+We have also published various algorithms in PARL, please visit this page for more detail.
+For those who want to implement a new algorithm, please follow this tutorial.

 .. code-block:: python

   model = CartpoleModel(act_dim=2)
   algorithm = parl.algorithms.PolicyGradient(model, lr=1e-3)

-Note that each ``algorithm`` should have two functions implemented(We don't have to implement these functions here, and we mention it here for readers to know more about ``Algorithm``):
+Note that each ``algorithm`` should have two functions implemented:

 - ``learn``